ErikEJ/erikej.github.io/_posts/2020-07-09-ef-core-power-tools-renaming-advanced.md

     subj_area_cd VARCHAR(30) NOT NULL
 )
 ```
-This efpt.renaming.json sample file will generate these names in the model:
+the efpt.renaming.json sample file below will generate these names in the model:

 ```csharp
 public virtual DbSet<CourseOffering> CourseOffering { get; set; }